lreynolds188/ATechSol/docs/about/Nextcloud.md

 [<img alt="Nextcloud UI Preview" src="/img/NextcloudUI.png" />](https://nextcloud.com/)

-Find out more about this project on their website [here](https://nextcloud.com/).
+To find out more about this self-hosted cloud utility you can visit their website [here](https://nextcloud.com/).